static-frame/static-frame/doc/source/articles/serialize.md

 ![Read performance 1e6](serialize/serialize-read-linux-1e6.png "1e6 Read Performance")

 This impressive NPZ performance is retained with scale.
-Moving to 100 million (1e+08) elements, NPZ continues to be at least twice as fast as Parquet and Feather, regardless of if compression is used.
+Moving to 100 million (1e+08) elements, NPZ continues to perform at least twice as fast as Parquet and Feather, regardless of if compression is used.

 ![Read performance 1e6](serialize/serialize-read-linux-1e8.png "1e8 Read Performance")